leo-bauer/personal_website2/teaching.md

 ### Workshops

+* An Introduction to Webscraping: A workshop on scraping websites using Python.
+Fall 2023.
+University of Maryland, College Park, United States.

 * [A Very Short Introduction to LaTeX](https://github.com/gsa-gvpt/gvpt-methods/tree/master/introLaTeX){:target="_blank"}{:rel="noopener noreferrer"}: A concise workshop on creating scientific documents with LaTeX.
+Fall 2021.
+University of Maryland, College Park, United States.